Son of Sardaar 2: Plot

 Jassi Singh Randhawa, a cheerful and well-meaning man, has spent over a decade in India awaiting a visa to join his wife, Dimple in Scotland.
 When he finally receives the visa, he arrives in the UK, only to be met with the shocking news that Dimple wants a divorce.
 Heartbroken but determined, Jassi decides to stay and mend their relationship with the help of Rabia.

 However, things take an unexpected turn when Jassi becomes entangled in a complex situation involving a young woman named Saba, who is in love with Goggi, the son of the influential and patriotic businessman-turned-gangster Raja Sandhu.
 Raja is adamant about his son marrying into a respectable family and is opposed to Saba's relationship due to her background.

 To help Saba, Jassi and Rabia concoct a plan where Jassi pretends to be a retired war hero and Rabia poses as his Indian wife.
 Their goal is to impress Raja and gain his approval for Saba and Goggi's marriage.
 This leads to a series of comedic and chaotic events, as Jassi and Rabia navigate the challenges of maintaining their ruse while dealing with the suspicions of Raja's brothers, Titu and Tony, who are determined to expose Jassi's deception.

 As the story unfolds, Jassi and Rabia's relationship evolves, and they are forced to confront their past and present feelings for each other.

-The film culminates in a dramatic and humorous climax where Jassi must make a difficult choice between his loyalty to Rabia and his newfound responsibilities.
+During the wedding, Saba's real father, who had duped the group, returns and sees his daughter getting married.
+Meanwhile, Dimple also returns to apologise to Jassi, revealing that her boyfriend was only after her property and she broke up with him.
+As Jassi and Rabia unsuccessfully try to cover up the matter by saying that they were involved in extra-marital long-distance affairs with Dimple and Danish respectively, Bantu Pandey, who is revealed to be Goggi's biological father shows up.
+Raja confronts Premlata and she reveals that Goggi was born out of wedlock and instead, she was forced to marry Raja due to family pressure.
+Raja eventually accepts Saba.
+As the celebrations are about to resume, a chandelier falls on top of Dimple, instantly killing her.
+A heartbroken Jassi walks out of the wedding.

+A few days later, Jassi shows up to Rabia's home and proposes.
+She agrees and they reconcile.